in

 Fungal spores carrying the disease are spread on the wind or by insects.
 Spores germinate and grow when plants are moist from heavy dew or frequent rain.

-Target Plants: Potato, tomato, eggplant, pepper, weeds in the tomato or nightshade family.
+Early blight attacks tomato, eggplant, and pepper plants and weeds in the tomato or nightshade family.

-Leaves: symptoms appear first on older, mature leaves near the base of the plant–one or two irregular spots per leaf, spots ¼ to ½ inch in diameter; spots have tan centers with concentric ridged rings and yellow halos around the edges, target-shape appearance with defined border; spots enlarge and coalesce.
-Large portion of leaf becomes a diffuse yellow and may drop.
+Early blight symptoms appear first on older, mature leaves near the base of the plant.
+One or two irregular spots appear on each leaf.
+The spots are ¼ to ½ inch in diameter.
+The spots have tan centers with concentrically ridged rings and yellow halos around the edges–a target-shape appearance with defined borders.
+The spots enlarge and coalesce.
+A large portion of the leaf becomes a diffuse yellow and may drop.
 No mold appears.
-Disease spreads slowly.
+The disease spreads slowly.

-Stems: dark, sunken lesions at or above the soil line, sometimes called collar rot.
+Early blight appears as dark, sunken lesions at or above the soil line of stems.
+This is sometimes called collar rot.

-How Spread: Early blight fungi spores are wind- and rain-borne.
+Early blight fungi spores are wind- and rain-borne.
 Sometimes the disease can be transmitted by flea beetles who have fed on diseased plants.
-Hyphae enter the plant through cracks and wounds in plant tissue.
+Hyphae enters the plant through cracks and wounds in plant tissue.

-Life Cycle: Fungi overwinter on decomposed plant debris and form new spores each spring.
-Several generations of spores can occur during summer when the disease is wide spread.
+Early blight fungi overwinter on decomposed plant debris and form new spores each spring.
+Several generations of spores can occur during summer when the disease is widespread.

 • Use seed potatoes certified disease free.

-• Plant resistant varieties; long-season potato varieties are most resistant.
+• Plant disease-resistant varieties; long-season potato varieties are the most resistant.

 • Rotate tomato and potato crops that do not get early blight.